Promoting British Values at our School

 Working collaboratively with parents, children and the staff is something that has been embedded in our school for many years; therefore, it allows everyone’s voices to be heard.

 School Council: Our School Council has been running for many years and it is one of the ways children’s voices are heard.
-The process of electing School Council members reflects the British election system – and this is how we have been operating for several years.
+The process of electing School Council members reflects the British election system.
 Every child has the opportunity to become a School Councillor – a role highly regarded by all our pupils, staff and parents.
 The process commences with: writing a detailed manifesto, campaigning by creating posters and leaflets, delivering speeches to large audiences and finally voting using ballot boxes.
 Every year the children raise the standards as last year their manifesto speeches were filmed and broadcasted to the whole school – just like Party Election Broadcasts!

-Once the voting is completed, the results are announced in a special School Council assembly and our new School Councillors are provided with rosettes, which they wear every day to school.
+Once the voting is completed, the results are announced in a special School Council assembly.

 The new members are then introduced to roles within our council, which they must apply for.
 These roles include: Chairman/women, Vice Chairman/women, Secretary, Treasurer and School Council Reps.
 By applying for the roles, children are able to experience ‘working life’ and are better prepared for when they will be completing Job Applications in the future.